 Twists, variants and pisco sour for vegans

-In Chile, people tend to drink the classic version of the Pisco Sour without bitters or egg whites.
-Although this also tastes excellent, the version with egg whites, which is more widespread in Peru, provides a creamier mouthfeel and simply more enjoyment of the drink itself.
+In Peru, people tend to drink the classic version of the Pisco Sour with bitters and egg whites.
+Although this also tastes excellent, the version with egg whites provides a creamier mouthfeel and simply more enjoyment of the drink itself.
 The bitters also round out the cocktail and are simply the more authentic version for a Peruvian Pisco Sour.
 Some people also want to try a "real" Peruvian Pisco Sour, but don't want to drink raw eggs, mostly because they live vegan.
 The solution: instead of egg whites, simply take 2 to 3 cl of aquafaba.
 This is the liquid in canned chickpeas or beans.
 Aquafaba is very slightly salty, but otherwise tasteless and has the same properties as egg whites.
 So it also provides a delicious head of foam and a great mouthfeel, all without animal products.